None.

 On this basis, the ostensible purpose of the sentence is to describe some of the things that This Is It shows its audience, namely:

 Yes, that's correct, reader.
-Thalluri just wrote that This Is It shows us that Jackson's legend will live on through This is It.
+Thalluri just wrote that This Is It shows us that Jackson's legend will live on through This is It.3) The film chronicles the final few months of Michael Jackson’s life from the moment he announced his eagerly awaited comeback right down to the night before he died.

 CONTENT